xdagiz/xytz/README.md

 # Browse a playlist
 xytz -p PLplaylistId

-# search for a channel
+# Search for a channel
 xytz -c "linux"

 # Custom search results and sorting